 PVC is one of the most commonly used materials for pool fences.
-That’s because it is one of the least expensive things to make a fence out of.
+That’s because making a fence is one of the least expensive things.
 However, if you’re having a new fibreglass pool made, you want it to look fantastic.
 So many people decide to pay more for a better-looking option.

 The strength of steel can’t be beaten when it comes to fences.
 This long-lasting material is heavy and robust, so no one will be able to break through it.
 You can even set it up to suit a sloped landscape if necessary.

 There are a couple of drawbacks to using steel for your fence.
-It is pretty expensive, but it does last for a long time, so that it will be worth it over the long run.
-Also, it can rust, so you will need to ensure that you order galvanised and powder coated to prevent this.
+It is pretty expensive, but it does last for a long time, so it will be worth it in the long run.
+Also, it can rust, so you must ensure that you order galvanised and powder coated to prevent this.

-Aluminium fences are a sleek-looking option that’s affordable and durable.
+Aluminium pool fencing is a sleek-looking option that’s affordable and durable.
 One of the best things about this type of pool fence is that it doesn’t require much maintenance.
-They can be used on the uneven or sloped ground as well.
+They can be used on uneven or sloped ground as well.

 Last but not least, let’s discuss glass fencing.
 This is a popular option due to the see-through nature that allows you to watch your children in the pool.
-Of course, if they are young, you should be inside the fence.
+Of course, if they are young, you should be inside the fence in the pool area.
 But when they are older and don’t need constant supervision, it will be helpful to keep an eye on them from the window of your house.

-Choose between a framed glass fence and an unframed one.
-Many people consider the framed fence to be more sturdy due to the visible posts, but they are both still great options for your pool.
+Choose between a framed glass fence and frameless glass pool fencing.
+Many people consider the framed fence more sturdy due to the visible posts, but they are both great options for your pool.

 But you don’t have to do it that way!
 Many homeowners prefer to have more lounging areas surrounding the pool, making the fence’s perimeter much wider.
 As long as the pool is blocked off from kids, it could take up most of your backyard if you like!

 A pool like our Classic Pool is ideally suited to this.
-It has been created to maximise the space around it and even features a child safety ledge all around the edge of the pool.
+It has been created to maximise the space around it and even features a child safety ledge around the pool’s edge.

 The Experts in Pools

-Contact us to discuss the pool you would love to have installed on your property, and we can give you some advice on what type of fence would go well with your choice.
-Being the experts in all things involving pools, we can install the fences ourselves along with any pool.
+Contact us to discuss the pool you would love to have installed on your property, and we can advise you on what type of fence would go well with your choice.
+As experts in all things involving pools, we can install the fences ourselves and any pool.

 Whether you want a classic rectangular pool, a square spa, or something else, we’ve seen it all done before.
 That means we know what looks good and what fences have worked for our other clients.